Interview Question: "What Are Your Strengths and Weaknesses?"May 21, 2020

 At some point during the interview process, you may be asked to describe your personal strengths and weaknesses.
 Many job candidates are unsure how to approach this question.
 However, by establishing the appropriate context, you can give hiring managers an honest, thoughtful answer that highlights both your self-awareness and professionalism.

 Preparing ahead of time for this question is a valuable use of your time before the interview.
 Even if you aren’t asked about your strengths and weaknesses specifically, scripting out your response to this common question will give you a candid yet compelling description of what you bring to the table and how you wish to grow in the future.
-With these talking points at the ready, you’ll be able to confidently answer many popular interview questions.
+With these talking points at the ready, you’ll be able to confidently answer many common interview questions.

 In this article, you’ll find example answers, example strengths and weaknesses and tips on how to prepare your response.

 You may be asked about your strengths and weaknesses in one question, or you may be asked about them in two separate questions.
 In the event that you are asked about strengths and weaknesses at the same time, discuss your weakness first so that you can end on a positive note.